Skip to content

 The Fake Review Crisis Demands New Approaches

 The scale of review fraud has reached crisis proportions.
 An estimated 30% of all online reviews are fake, costing consumers approximately £620 billion annually through misleading purchases.
 AI-generated fake reviews are growing 80% month-over-month since mid-2023.
+The fundamental challenge: humans operate at chance level in detecting AI-generated fake reviews, and LLMs perform no better.

 For legitimate businesses, this environment makes authentic review generation more important than ever.
 The gap between detection capability and generation capability continues to widen, meaning businesses that build genuine customer advocacy will increasingly stand out.